-Recently I noticed that my explorer.exe keeps crashing down as soon as I open a specific folder inside my external drive.
-A google search revealed that there are lot of similar issues reported by many on the internet.
-For some users, explorer.exe crashes when they try to open a certain drive, folder or file, and for others it happens when they run a particular software or application.
-The troubleshooting steps and solution mentioned in these articles are very varied, some of which are accurate.
-In this article, you will find how to fix these errors simply and easily using event viewer.
+Recently I noticed my explorer.exe keeps crashing down as soon as I open a specific folder inside my external drive.
+A quick google search revealed that there are lots of similar issues reported on the internet.
+Some users reported explorer.exe crashing when they tried to open a certain drive, folder or file.
+For others, it happens only when they run a particular software or application.

 What is Event Viewer?

 Event Viewer is an in-built advanced tool that displays detailed inconfigurationation about significant events and helpful when troubleshooting errors with Windows and other programs.
 When the computer is turned on and running, every program and services sends a notification to event viewer which is logged in as a log.
 The program notification not only happens when the programs start, but also when it shuts down or whenever it come across an error.
 The notification is shown in the form of information, warning or an error.
 The reporting is not only restricted to programs, but also for administrative tasks, system tasks, setup tasks and system security tasks as well.